-- 1 I can't come out at the moment because I \\\\\\ my sister with her homework. - 2 Why you ??
-My grandfather can hear you. - 3 My cousin always \\\\\ in a restaurant on Saturday afternoons. - 4 Can you say that again?
-I - 5 Can I help you, Dad? you anything? - 6 My sister down right now because she doesn't feel well.
+- 1 I can't come out at the moment because I 'm helping my sister with her homework. - 2 Why are you shouting?
+My grandfather can hear you. - 3 My cousin always works in a restaurant on Saturday afternoons. - 4 Can you say that again?
+I don't understand - 5 Can I help you, Dad?
+Do you need anything? - 6 My sister 's lying down right now because she doesn't feel well.